 ~ Elvis Presley

 Though he’ll forever be associated with Memphis, Tennessee, home to his Graceland mansion, Elvis Presley was actually born in Tupelo, Mississippi, on January 8, 1935.
 It was there that Presley began to sing and play guitar, sometimes even bringing the instrument to school to play gospel music for his classmates.
-Elvis Presley's Scottish roots have been traced back to the 1700s to the village of Lonmay, Aberdeenshire.
+Elvis Presley's Scottish roots have been traced back to the village of Lonmay, Aberdeenshire.
 According to genealogists, blacksmith Andrew Presley of Lonmay had a son called Andrew who emigrated to New Bern, North Carolina at the time of the Jacobite uprisings (1745/46).
-This tartan is based on the American tartan with a discreet introduction of his favourite colours, black, baby blue (as in suede shoes), and pink and gold, representing his 90 gold records, the most of any recording artist!
+This tartan is based on the American tartan with a discreet introduction of Elvis' favourite colours, black, baby blue (as in suede shoes), and pink and gold, representing his 90 gold records, the most of any recording artist!
 Companion tartans, Presley of Lonmay, and Presley of Lonmay (Modern) also pay tribute to the Scottish origins of the "King of Rock 'n' Roll." 🏴 🎸 🎤

 Elvis Aaron Presley (January 8, 1935 – August 16, 1977), regarded as one of the most significant cultural icons of the 20th century, is often referred to as "the King of Rock and Roll", or simply, "the King".